Tayyab-Khurram/CCNA-Labs/VLAN Configuration/vlan_lab.md

 # VLAN Configuration Lab

+**What is  a VLAN?**
+A VLAN is the process of creating virtual groups on a switch; Basically, it is just like making separate classrooms in a school.
+What would happen if there were no separate classrooms for each class students?
+I hope you understood the concept!

 This document contains the step-by-step VLAN configurations for Switch 1 and Switch 2, along with screenshots from the lab.

 ## Topology Overview